 HOUSING FOR ALL

-Portland City Council acts like developer profits are more important than actually providing housing for every Portlander who needs it, instead of guaranteeing profits for developers.
+City Hall should focus on providing affordable housing for every Portlander who needs it, instead of guaranteeing profits for developers.
 Market speculation and a lack of basic tenant protections are driving Portlanders from their homes and into the streets.
 City Hall should not continue intervening to protect massive developer profits, and instead shift to guaranteeing the right of housing for all Portlanders.

 Salem is blocking us from two crucial protections: Rent control and a ban on no-cause evictions.
 Portland City Council must recognize their power to pressure Republicans and Democrats in Salem to hand over local control to Portlanders so we can solve the rent and houselessness crisis.

 Here in Portland, we must think outside the for-profit developer box to create permanently affordable housing.
 City Hall should buy and refurbish multifamily housing and remove it from the market to keep it permanently affordable.
 Let’s bypass the middleman and launch a visionary public option for affordable home construction.
 The city should redirect subsidies for luxury housing into affordable housing efforts.
 The city must also decriminalize houselessness.
 Poverty is not a crime, and people deserve to be treated with respect and dignity.

 “Let’s bypass the middleman and launch a visionary public option for affordable home construction.”